Talon1024/ruby-users-guide-multimarkdown/constants.md

 Title: Class Constants - Ruby User's Guide
 Keywords: Ruby, Programming, Tutorial, Programming language, Programming tutorial
 Copyright: 2005-2008 Mark Slagell
+           Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+           A copy of the license is included in the section entitled "GNU Free Documentation License."
 Viewport: width=device-width, initial-scale=1
 CSS: lib/bootstrap-3.2.0-dist/css/bootstrap.min.css
 CSS: lib/bootstrap-3.2.0-dist/css/bootstrap-theme.min.css